A boats anchor agains a futuristic background with rectangle patterns

 Here is a full demo to play around with ( I added some controls):

-Creating our own position-try-options with @position-try
+Creating our own position-try-fallbacks with @position-try

 What if we needed something more tailered to our needs and those basic try-tactics just aren’t enough?
-For those occasions we have the possibility to provide some position-try-options ourselves.
+For those occasions we have the possibility to provide some position-try-fallbacks ourselves.
 Let’s create a basic example with a custom fallback.
 We’ll use the same anchor as before but this time add some text inside the anchored element:

 <div class="anchor">